Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Abstract

 \section{Abstract}

-We propose a feature-free approach to algorithm selection that replaces hand-crafted instance features with pretrained text embeddings.
-Our method, ZeroFolio, proceeds in three steps: it reads the raw instance file as plain text, embeds it with a pretrained embedding model, and selects an algorithm via weighted $k$-nearest neighbors.
-The key to our approach is the observation that pretrained embeddings produce representations that distinguish problem instances without any domain knowledge or task-specific training.
-This allows us to apply the same three-step pipeline (serialize, embed, select) across diverse problem domains with text-based instance formats.
+We propose a feature-free approach to algorithm selection: instead of hand-crafted instance features, we use pretrained text embeddings.
+Our method, ZeroFolio, proceeds in three steps.
+First, it reads the raw instance file as plain text.
+Second, it embeds it with a pretrained embedding model.
+Third, it selects an algorithm via weighted $k$-nearest neighbors.
+The key to our approach is the fact that pretrained embeddings can distinguish problem instances without any domain knowledge or task-specific training.
+Hence, we can apply the same three-step pipeline (serialize, embed, select) across any problem domain with text-based instance formats.
 We evaluate our approach on 11 ASlib scenarios spanning 7 domains (SAT, MaxSAT, QBF, ASP, CSP, MIP, and graph problems).
-Our experiments show that this approach outperforms a random forest trained on hand-crafted features in 10 of 11 scenarios with a single fixed configuration, and in all 11 with two-seed voting; the margin is often substantial.
-Our ablation study shows that inverse-distance weighting, line shuffling, and Manhattan distance are the key design choices.
-On scenarios where both selectors are competitive, combining embeddings with hand-crafted features via soft voting yields further improvements.
+Our experiments show that this approach outperforms a random forest trained on hand-crafted features in 9 of 11 scenarios, robustly across serialization seeds (every seed, not just a favorable one) and often by a substantial margin; it still wins 8 of 11 against a per-scenario-tuned random forest.
+On the three scenarios with published AutoFolio results from the 2015 ASlib competition, ZeroFolio comes within a small margin of AutoFolio without any per-scenario configuration tuning.
+Our ablation study shows that inverse-distance weighting, line shuffling, and Manhattan distance are the key design choices, and we analyze the sensitivity of the selector to the serialization seed.
+On SAT12-ALL, where both selectors are competitive, combining embeddings with hand-crafted features via soft voting yields a further improvement.